 Now open the Lead Sheet window.
 Band-in-a-Box now recognizes that this is a harmony (generated by Band-in-a-Box) and displays each voice on a separate track of the lead sheet.

 Press the [Print] button to print out “Voice 2.”
 If needed, press the notation “Transpose Options” to first visually transpose the instrument to Eb for an “Alto Sax” chart.

 Normally you would want a single part on the Melody and Soloist tracks.
-But, since MIDI information can have separate channels, it is possible to store 16 separate parts on each of the Melody and Soloist parts.
+But, since MIDI information can have separate channels, it is possible to store 16 separate parts on each of the Melody and Soloist tracks.
 When one of these tracks has been set to “Multi(16)-Channel” we refer to this as sequencer mode.

 When you open the Lead Sheet window, you will see the entire MIDI file displayed on separate tracks of notation.
 This is likely “too much information” to read, unless you are a symphony conductor.

 To customize the notation display for sequencer mode, press the [Opt.] button on the Lead Sheet toolbar.